 - the company's assets are worth less than $1000

-- the company is not a party to any legal proceedings
+- the company is not involved in any legal proceedings

-- the company has paid all fees and penalties payable under the Corporations Act 2001.
+- the company has paid all fees and penalties payable to ASIC.

-- has not paid its annual review fee for at least 12 months after the payment due date
+- the company has not paid its annual review fee within 12 months of the due date

-- has not lodged any other document in the last 18 months and we have no reason to believe the company is carrying on business.
+- the company has not lodged any documents in 18 months and we believe the company is no longer in business.